MP Estate Planning UK

 can a will be changed after someone dies UK

-We understand that dealing with the estate of a loved one can be challenging, and the thought of changing their will may seem daunting.
-Nevertheless, it is a common practice that can help ensure the deceased person’s wishes are respected and their estate is distributed according to their intentions, even if circumstances have changed since the will was written.
+Dealing with the estate of a loved one can be challenging, and the thought of changing what they set out in their will may feel uncomfortable.
+However, post-death variations and claims are a routine part of estate administration in England and Wales.
+They can help ensure the estate is distributed fairly, tax-efficiently, and in a way that better reflects the deceased’s true intentions — particularly where circumstances have changed since the will was written.

 Key Takeaways